haohe/xpe_doc/course/lesson-1-micro-services.md

 ### Exercises

-1. What is fat client technology?
+1. What is the fat client technology?
 1. What is the difference between fat client and rich client technologies?
-2. What is dynamic web page technology?
+2. What is the dynamic web page technology?
 3. Please give examples of UI features and business logics

 ### Questions and answers